etn-electrical/zephyr-icd-mmplus/boards/arm/mimxrt1050_evk/doc/index.rst

 System Clock
 ============

-The MIMXRT1050 SoC is configured to use SysTick as the system clock source, running at 600MHz.

-When power management is enabled, the 32 KHz low frequency oscillator on the board will be used as a source for the GPT timer to generate a system clock.
-This clock enables lower power states, at the cost of reduced resolution
+The MIMXRT1050 SoC is configured to use the 32 KHz low frequency oscillator on the board as a source for the GPT timer to generate a system clock.

 Serial Port
 ===========